junkmechanic/dotfiles/README.md

   3. Run `make` inside vim/bundle/vimproc/

 TODO:
-====

 (Mostly a revamp of the whole organizaiton)

-1. Replace irssi with weechat config
-2. Merge home and sec
+1. Merge home and sec
-3. Get rid of the whole submodule dance and use Vundle
+2. Get rid of the whole submodule dance and use Vundle